Camp War Eagle Student Program

 Late Night Options

 At the end of the first day, students will have the opportunity to unwind and select one of the many late night options available to them.
-Options include a trip to Toomer’s Corner for ice cream, recreational activities like swing dancing lessons, video games or various activities outside in the Village.
+Options include a trip to Toomer’s Corner for ice cream, recreational activities like swing dancing lessons, and a chill out zone.
 No matter which option you choose, it will be a great opportunity to meet fellow students and make some new friends.

 The various information sessions offered throughout CWE provide a resource to learn more about the numerous academic, recreational, and social opportunities provided by various University offices, programs, and student organizations.

 Academic Advising and Registration

 Students will have two meetings with their assigned academic advisor from their college or school.
 Students will receive information on their fall semester courses and will register for these classes online before leaving CWE.
 Registration occurs on the afternoon of the second day.
 Please keep this in mind when making travel arrangements so that you are able to register during your CWE advising session.

 Auburn Business Fair